 The Prime Minister, Justin Trudeau, today issued the following statement on the International Day Against Homophobia, Transphobia, and Biphobia:

-“On the International Day Against Homophobia, Transphobia, and Biphobia, we join Canadians and people everywhere to call for a world free of stigma, persecution, and discrimination.
-Everyone deserves the same rights and opportunities in life no matter who they love or how they identify.
+“Today, on the International Day Against Homophobia, Transphobia, and Biphobia, we come together to call for a world where we can all live with respect, safety, and freedom – no matter who we love or how we identify.

 “This year’s national theme is, ‘Online violence has real consequences.’
 For many LGBTQ2 people, online platforms provide supportive and inclusive spaces where everyone is free to be who they are and express themselves.
 But these online spaces are often targets for bullying and harassment.
 Online services providers are taking action, but we must do more to stop the spread of online violence and hate.